userMeatball/chanDownloader/README.md

 Download all the images in a 4chan thread.
 Creates directory in current working directory and numbers each file from 1.

-To get the thread link, open thread id in new tab, remove anything thread id, copy+paste into app(eg. https://boards.4chan.org/gif/thread/19008256#q19008256 >> https://boards.4chan.org/gif/thread/19008256)
+To get the thread link, right click thread id and open in new tab, remove anything after the thread id in url, copy+paste into app(eg. https://boards.4chan.org/gif/thread/19008256#q19008256 >> https://boards.4chan.org/gif/thread/19008256)

 ## setup